 Can you imagine Vietnamese pho without its broth?
 It is probably impossible to do so.
 You may try to cook up all kinds of soups, pour it in the bowl and try to call it pho.
 You may resort to be creative with different meats and adding new herbs and garnishing to the mix, but it’s just not pho.
 The pho broth is what gives the soup its distinct character.
 There’s not necessarily only one way to make pho broth, but a good pho broth must follow certain rules and standards.

-You’d be surprised, but it’s far too easy to make a bad bowl of pho.
-The only way to do it is to make the pho broth unpalatable.
 You can be forgiven for serving undercooked or overcooked banh pho (the pho noodle).
 You can be forgiven for not having all the right meat types or garnishing.
 But mess up the pho broth and your pho is ruined.
 Conversely, serving a great pho broth will make up for your other shortcomings many times over.
-There is no perfect technique for making it, but what technique is there must be done carefully to create the perfect broth, with the right taste.
+There is no one perfect technique for making pho broth, but with practice and attention to to basic techniques, one can create a very good broth, with the right pho taste.

 How to Make Pho Broth

-But most pho recipes you will find have many common elements, from the ingredients that go into the broth to the length of time required in making the broth.
-Vietnamese culinary experts Andrea Nguyen‘s and Mai Pham‘s beef pho recipes call for the following ingredients:
+Almost all pho recipes will have many common elements between them, from the ingredients that go into the broth to the length of time required in making it.
+Vietnamese culinary experts Andrea Nguyen's and Mai Pham's beef pho recipes call for the following ingredients:

 - Yellow onions